 - Chatbots help you reach patients with concerns in real time and get a deeper understanding of their concerns.

 As part of the booking and new patient acquisition process, you will interact with patients via phone calls, the user portal, texts, and emails.

-Challenges at this stage are:
+Common challenges patients face at this stage are:

 - Lack of access to appointment booking portals and websites

-- Lengthy wait times that reduce patient satisfaction
+- Lengthy wait times at hospitals

 - Appointment scheduling solutions that help providers and patients find convenient timings for consultations.